evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 -----------------------

-The official [documentation][5] for the server conveniently just refers to the open standards, but since they are so far from a carddav-compliant server, there's little to no information about why they do the things they do.
+The official [documentation][5] for the server conveniently just refers to the open standards, but since Google's system couldn't be further from being a CardDAV-compliant server, there's little to no information about why they do the things they do.

 For instance, if they only choose to support an extremely limited subset of vCards, ignoring many often-used features, it would have been great that that